yemiwtaylor/sea-cleaner/README.md

 ## Output

-Service output must be returned as JSON.
+Service output will be returned as JSON.

 Example (matching the input above):